Phospholipid supplements and their

 The two most common phospholipid supplements sold over the counter are phosphatidylcholine (PC) and phosphatidylserine (PS).
 Phosphatidylcholine is also known as lecithin.
 This page explains the role and function of phospholipids, their clinical effects, and practical recommendations for or against supplementation.

 In addition to these phospholipids, I will also discuss choline, a nutrient that helps form phosphatidylcholine.
 Choline is the precursor to acetylcholine, the brain chemical involved with memory.
 Choline has been sold over the counter for many years.
 A new and more activated form of choline, called CDP-choline, became available in the US in 1998.

-A cognitive formula with phospholipid precursors.
+MIND POWER Rx is a cognitive formula with phospholipid precursors.
 It combines a delicate balance of brain circulation agents and neurotransmitter precursors with powerful natural brain chemicals that support healthy:

 • Memory and Mood

 The herbs include: Ashwagandha, Bacopa, Fo-Ti, Ginkgo biloba, Ginseng, Mucuna pruriens, and Reishi.
 The nutrients and vitamins are Acetyl-l-carnitine, Carnitine, Carnosine, Choline, DMAE, Inositol, Methylcobalamin, Pantothenic acid, Trimethylglycine, Tyrosine, and Vinpocetine.

 Individuals who don’t have a good dietary intake of phospholipids may find that taking these nutrients leads to an improvement in learning and memory.
 Most young and healthy people who take PS or PC are not likely to notice any significant changes, although supplements could help some seniors.
 The effects from choline, and its cousin CDP-choline, are more noticeable.